getporter/porter/docs/content/author-bundles.md

       mysql_user: wordpress
 ```

+* `name`: A short name for the dependent bundle that is used to reference the dependent bundle elsewhere in the bundle.
 * `tag`: The tag where the bundle can be found in an OCI registry.
 The format should be `REGISTRY/NAME:TAG` where TAG is
     the semantic version of the bundle.
 * `parameters`: Optionally set default values for parameters in the bundle.